MBCProject/mbc-markdown/yfaq/README.md

 It's not feasible for ATT&CK to expand to cover *all* problem spaces, to include the malware analysis space.
 As stated in the ATT&CK design and philosophy document [[1]](#1), "The basis of ATT&CK is the set of individual techniques that represent actions that adversaries can perform to accomplish objectives."
 This differs from the malware community's need to capture information discovered via *analysis* of malware code.

 While malware sometimes acts as a surrogate for an adversary (i.e., there is overlap between malware and adversary behavior), there are aspects unique to malware, mostly notably anti-analysis characteristics that are only identified during analysis: [ANTI-BEHAVIORAL ANALYSIS](../anti-behavioral-analysis) and [ANTI-STATIC ANALYSIS](../anti-static-analysis).
 Some MBC behaviors may be appropriate for inclusion in ATT&CK, but it is up to the ATT&CK team to identify them and integrate the content.

+### ATT&CK defines "tactics" and "techniques."
+Why does MBC define "objectives" and "behaviors" instead? ###

+The cyber adversary and malware analysis realms each have their own vocabulary, and MBC aims to reflect malware analysis common word usage.
+Just as "tactics," "techniques," and "procedures" (TTPs) are considered when discussing advanced persistent threats (APTs), "objectives" and "behaviors" are commonly considered when analyzing malware.
+Maintaining a distinct vocabulary also helps to better differentiate MBC and ATT&CK content.

 ### MBC 1.0 included ATT&CK techniques?
 Why is MBC v2.x a stand-alone *supplement* to ATT&CK? ###